qyingwu/qyingwu.github.io/_pages/about.md

 About Me

-I'm a software engineer with over 3 years of experience in full-stack development, cloud computing (AWS), and scalable systems.
-Currently, I'm working at Amazon while pursuing my M.S. in Computer Science at UT Austin, focusing on Machine Learning.
+I'm a software engineer with over 4 years of experience in full-stack development, cloud computing (AWS), and scalable backend systems.
+Currently, I'm working at Visa Inc. on payment infrastructure while pursuing my M.S. in Computer Science at UT Austin, where I focus on Machine Learning.

 Bio

-I graduated in late 2019 from UC Berkeley with a B.S in Computer Science.
-In early 2020, I joined Amazon as a Software Engineer to work on Alexa Payment services.
-While I enjoy working at Amazon, I got hooked on Machine Learning and decided that I wanted to pursue higher education focusing Machine Learning.
-By late 2021 I had been admited to CS department in UT Austin as Masters student.
-I was thrilled to get to sharpen the saw.
-At the end of 2022, I was contacted by one of the Amazon teams to join back the company and continue work as a Software Engineer with the opportunity to work on interesting projects, so I decided to take the opportunity since there will be ML related projects.
-While working at Amazon, I didn't pause my education, but taking classes at a slower pace.
+I graduated in late 2019 from UC Berkeley with a B.S. in Computer Science.
+In early 2020, I joined Amazon as a Software Engineer to work on Alexa Payment Services.
+While I enjoyed the technical challenges at Amazon, I became increasingly interested in Machine Learning and decided to pursue higher education.

+By late 2021, I was admitted to the Computer Science M.S. program at UT Austin, focusing on ML.
+In 2022, I rejoined Amazon to work on internal HR systems, including projects involving Generative AI.
+I continued my graduate studies alongside full-time work, taking classes at a manageable pace.

+In 2025, I transitioned to Visa, where I now work on high-throughput, real-time payment processing systems—building scalable infrastructure for clearing and settlement, improving system performance, and driving operational observability.
 Outside of work, I enjoy reading, cycling, fishing and carpentry.

 Professional Experience
 ======
-At Amazon, I've been leading impactful projects including:
+At Amazon, I led several impactful projects focused on scalability, automation, and intelligent systems:
 * Development of full-stack platforms managing employee case data using React, TypeScript, and Java
 * Integration of AWS services (S3, Lambda, DynamoDB, CloudWatch, SNS) for scalable operations
 * Implementation of GenAI solutions that improved HR productivity (Summarization of chat/call conversations through Amazon connect)
 * Building automated systems for streamlined workflows and improved efficiency

+At Visa, I’ve been working on mission-critical backend systems within the OVN Payment Platform:
+* Designed and implemented real-time alerting and monitoring for clearing valuation, enabling rapid issue detection.
+* Optimized the Real-Time Valuation Processor, reducing message completion latency to under 20 ms.
+* Developed a manual purging job to clean up stale advice entries and generate audit-compliant reports for downstream systems.

 Education
 ======